apache/accumulo-website/_docs-2/security/on-disk-encryption.md

 ---

 For an additional layer of security, Accumulo can encrypt files stored on disk.
 On Disk encryption was reworked for 2.0, making it easier to configure and more secure.
 The files that can be encrypted include: [RFiles][design] and Write Ahead Logs (WALs).
+NOTE: This feature is considered experimental.
+For more information, see the [notes below](#things-to-keep-in-mind).

 ## Configuration